dustinnewman98/MoodOfTheDay/README.md

 The other backslashes (in front of `\(song)`) are what's known as "escape characters."
 Escape characters are a way of telling the computer "I am about to use a symbol that you think is special, but I just want you to display it like a regular symbol."

-Specifically, the backslashes are our way of saying "the string does not end at":
+Specifically, the backslashes are our way of saying the string does not end at:

 > The Mood of Today is Dancing To